Campbell council sends labor contract back to committee

 The contract between the city and the Campbell Fire Fighters Association Local 2998 IAFF 7 OAPFF would have been effective as of April 19, 2021, but council President George Levendis wanted a section removed before he would agree to bring it to the floor.

-The section in question establishes that the city will pay 4.5 percent of an employee’s 10 percent pension contribution.
-Levendis said he wanted to remove the pick-up as a cost-saving measure.
+The section in question establishes that the city will pay 4.5 percent of the employee’s 10 percent pension contribution.
+Levendis said he wanted to remove the pick-up as a cost saving measure.

 More like this from vindy.com